NellowTCS/Mesh-NOW/Docs/docs/getting-started/quickstart.md

 4. **Build**

-   The mesh library lives in `Build/` at the repository root and is pulled in automatically via `EXTRA_COMPONENT_DIRS` in `Firmware/CMakeLists.txt`.
+   The mesh library lives in `Build/` at the repository root and gets pulled in automatically via `EXTRA_COMPONENT_DIRS` in `Firmware/CMakeLists.txt`.

    ```bash